 Keep a diary of everything you and/or your baby eats, depending on whether you are breastfeeding/bottle feeding or have started solids already.
 Write down all their symptoms.
 Take photos of suspicious nappies, rashes, vomit, etc. Take videos of your baby crying, straining, struggling to feed.
 This is all excellent evidence you can show to health professionals so they can figure out what help you need.

-If you feel there is something not quite right with your baby, don’t try and solve it all on your own.
+If you feel there is something not quite right with your baby, don't try and solve it all on your own.
+Don't attempt to self diagnose.
 Get professional advice.
 Here are some places you can turn to for help with your baby:

 - Breastfeeding support - either at a group or with a lactation consultant.
 They can help you sort out any niggling breastfeeding issues like milk oversupply, poor latch, positioning and so on, and also reassure you about any breastfeeding concerns you may have.
 They can also check for other issues that could be causing your baby's symptoms, like tongue tie.

 - GP - your GP is the person who can help you diagnose your baby's symptoms and refer you on for further medical advice and/or allergy testing if needed.
 However, bear in mind that only 1 in 5 GPs has had any allergy training, so if they are dismissive, be persistent.
 Don't take no for an answer!